ejforstadt/ejforstadt.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at <a href='https://www.bu.edu/fluidlab/'>Boston University Fluid Lab</a>
+subtitle: PhD Student at <a href='https://www.bu.edu/fluidlab/'>Boston University Fluid Lab</a>.
+Droplets, Bubbles, and Cheerios, Oh My!

 profile:
   align: right